bcgov/ols-geocoder/faq.md

 #### Q: How do I get a Geocoder API key for use in a production BC Government application?

 To request a production Geocoder API key [contact DataBC](https://forms.gov.bc.ca/databc-contact-us/) and include a description of the intended usage and consuming application name.

+#### Q: How do I get Geocoder API keys for use by a developer?

+There are two steps involved:

+Step 1 (one time only):
+Launch the [API Gateway administration (GWA)](https://gwa.apps.gov.bc.ca/ui/apiKeys) application and login with your GitHub account.
+This will register you as a developer with the API gateway.

+Step 2 (per API):
+To be granted access to create your own developer Geocoder API keys please [contact DataBC](https://forms.gov.bc.ca/databc-contact-us/) and include your GitHub account name as well as confirmation that you have logged into GWA.

+Once you have logged into GWA, and following our team granting access, you should see the BC Address Geocoder listed on the right side of your screen.
+By expanding each item, you will see the associated rate limit.

+You can generate and delete as many API keys as required on the left side of the screen.
+Please note that these API keys expire every 90 days.
+Your account access will remain, but the API key will need to be renewed from within GWA.
+Screen captures that illustrate this process are available in the [GWA user guide](https://github.com/bcgov/gwa/wiki/Developer-Guide).